Psianturi/somnia-infra-kit/README.md

 ```

 Notes:
-- When you run a deployment locally with `forge script ... --broadcast`, Foundry writes artifacts under `broadcast/<script>/<chainId>/run-latest.json` and a cached copy under `cache/` — the CLI reads these to populate `.deployment.json` in the project root.
+- The CLI now prefers `forge create` for Somnia deployments; deploys are broadcast by default.
+If you want to inspect the prepared transaction without sending it, use `--no-broadcast`.
+- The CLI will search upward from the current working directory for a nearby `.env` and load it automatically, so you can run `somnia-cli deploy` from a template folder and it will find `TestAgent/.env`.
-- After a deploy attempt the CLI will create `.deployment.json` with fields: address, network, timestamp, verified, txStatus, wallet.
-This file is used by downstream tooling and CI to track deployments.
+- After a deploy attempt the CLI writes `.deployment.json` with: address, txHash, network, timestamp, verified, txStatus, wallet.
+Use this file for verification, tracking and CI.
 - Typical per-project files you will see after `somnia-cli init` and `bash setup.sh` include `foundry.toml`, `script/Deploy.s.sol`, `src/AgentContract.sol`, `broadcast/`, and `cache/`.